 For years, the plant serves as a high mix, low volume manufacturing site with clients from various industries, supplying some of the most renowned and respected brands in the world.

-With a vision of the Factory of the Future, the renowned EMS company is walking on the front line of Industry 4.0, and one initiative from the vision is to capture the data of labor-intensive activities and utilize those for productivity improvement.
+The renowned EMS company is walking on the front line of Industry 4.0, and one initiative from their vision is to capture the data of labor-intensive activities and utilize those for productivity improvement.

 The production line was found to be unbalanced.
 For instance, there was a precise bottleneck in one of the stations where multiple workers were operating machines to test the flat display panels.